 Rail Transport Energy Efficiency

 In addition to concerns regarding CO2 emissions, consideration must also be given to the efficiency with which energy is consumed.
-According to Eurostat, the rail transport sector accounts for only 2% of the energy consumed by the transport sector whereas road transportation accounts for 82%.
-This sharp contrast is due to the significant efforts made within the rail transport sector in Europe to electrify power lines and construct more energy efficient trains.
-Modern electric train consumes 85% less energy than an airplane and 70% less energy than a hybrid car per passenger/km.
+According to Eurostat, 31% of the energy use is attributed to thee transportation sector.
+Out of these, the rail transport sector accounts for only 1.7% of the energy consumed by the transport sector whereas road transportation accounts for 72.7%.
+This sharp contrast is due to the significant efforts made within the rail transport sector in Europe to electrify power lines and construct more energy efficient trains, which resulted in 19.7% reduction of the energy use by the rail transportation from 1990 to 2017.
+A modern electric train consumes 85% less energy than an airplane and 70% less energy than a hybrid car per passenger/km.

 EUROFIMA Sustainable Projects

 The rail transportation sector plays a key role in furthering social cohesion, which in turn contributes to the overall betterment of people’s lives.
 Further development of international and regional rail lines aides in promoting increased cross-border and domestic trade and in a more sustainable manner.
 Rail development, particularly regional and suburban, also aides in furthering labor mobility and social integration in an increasingly interconnected and diverse Europe.
-Lastly, according the European Union Agency for Railways, rail transport represents one of the safest modes of transport with only 0.13 fatalities per billion passenger/km as compared to 3.14 for automobiles and 48.94 for motorcycles.
+Lastly, according the European Union Agency for Railways, rail transport represents one of the safest modes of transport with overall passenger fatality rate of 0.04 passenger fatality per billion passenger km, compared to 0.22 for coaches and 2.45 for cars.

 Sustainability at EUROFIMA